 Utilizing his education background, Harry Carson has long been an advocate on health related issues.
 He has served as a spokesperson for the Bergen County, New Jersey Cancer Education and Early Detection Program and with the Professional Football Hall of Fame to increase the awareness of prostate cancer among men, especially Asian, Latino and African American Men.

-Currently Harry has partnered with Meridian Health System Inc. in the role of spokesperson to increase traumatic brain injury awareness in Ocean and Monmouth counties in New Jersey.
-His role with MHS includes working with community groups in regard to neurological education promoting prevention, early detection and treatment (if necessary) by the Meridian Neuroscience program.
+Currently Harry has partnered with Hackensack Meridian Health System Inc. in the role of "celebrity spokesperson" to increase health and wellness awareness in Northern New Jersey.
+His role with HMHS includes working with community groups in regard to neurological education promoting prevention, early detection and treatment (if necessary) by the Hackensack Meridian Neuroscience program.
 Carson is credited with being one of the very first former professional athletes to draw attention to the association of concussions (mild traumatic brain injuries) with neurological abnormalities in those who have participated in contact sports or have served in the military.
 In past years he has served as an Advisor to the Congress of Neurological Surgeons and as a member of the Brain Injury Association’s Sports Injury Prevention Council.
 Former NJ Governor Christine Whitman appointed Carson as a member of the New Jersey Advisory Council on Traumatic Brain Injury.
 Through education and his own personal experiences he has established himself as an open, extremely honest, very knowledgeable internationally recognized source on Concussions in Sports.

 In 2015 he was presented the Lalia Rach Profile in Excellence Award by New York University Tisch Institute for Sports Management, Media and Business, NYU Sports Business Society and NYU Graduate Sports Business Society.
 He was also honored with the Children’s Ambassador Award by Wynona’s House Child Advocacy Center as well as a David Award recipient by Networking Magazine that year.
 Other recognitions include Man of the Year by the Walter Camp Football Foundation in 2012.
 He was also honored by the Mental Health Association of New York City and he was the recipient of the 2012 MVP Award honoring Lifetime Achievement by the United Way of New York City.